CarlosLeonCode/lrn-solidity/README.md

 We have following functions:

 - Receive: This is optional and it's executed when a transfer was received.
 This doesn't receive parameters.
+This is runned by default.
 - Fallback: This is optional and it's executed when a transfer was received.
 This receive parameters.
-- Payable function:
+- Payable function: We can executed specifing a function inside the contract.

 ### Example: